I love this film so much. It has Charlton Heston, Jimmy Stewart, and is directed by Cecil B. DeMille. It is fantastic! I could watch it over and over.

-So Dracula is one of the best horror films ever made.
-I know you all were wondering when he would be popping up.
-This version with Bela Lugosi is my favorite; as I feel the other version either have subpar acting, a distortion of the story, or just fall flat in their presentation.
+Dracula is one of the best horror films ever made.
+This version with Bela Lugosi is my favorite; as I feel other versions either have subpar acting, a distortion of the story, or just fall flat in their presentation.

 Bela Lugosi was never intended for the part of Dracula.
 Originally Lon Chaney was going to play him, but he died the year before.
 As much as I love Lon Chaney, I can’t see Dracula as anyone but Bela Lugosi.